patrickmineault/codebook/docs/zipf.md

 ## What did we learn?

 We saw how to organize an analysis according to the organization proposed in this handbook.
 We created a new project folder and module with the true neutral cookiecutter.
-If this analysis were part of a larger project - a paper or book chapter - we would re-use the same project folder, and add new pipelines and analyses to the project.
+If this analysis were part of a larger project---a paper or book chapter---we would re-use the same project folder, and add new pipelines and analyses to the project.

 When I started this project, I was surprised by how many macro- and micro-decisions were needed to be made about how a pipeline works and how it's organized.
 A little bit of thinking ahead can avoid days of headaches later on.
 In this case, we chose a lightweight structure with one entry script calling module functions.
 These module functions are short and most of them are pure functions.
 Pure functions are easier to test.
 Indeed, we wrote unit tests to check that these functions worked as intended.
 That way, once the code was written and tests passed, it was crystal clear that the code worked as intended.
 We separated module code from glue code and plotting code.
 The resulting code is decoupled and easily maintainable.